KetchupBruh/KetchupBruh/README.md

 - ⚡ Fun fact: ...
 -->
 # 💫 About Me:
-👋 My name is Kittayod Wongwuttinun (Tae)
+👋 My name is Kittayod Wongwuttinun (Tae).
+🧁 My birthday is 28 August 2001.
+🔭 My hobby; Playing video games, watching the movies and listening the musics.

-🌱 I’m currently learning in Information Technology faculty at King Mongkut's University of Technology Thonburi.<br>⚡ Fun fact, I'm not a smart person.
-But I'm ready to learn it.
+🌱 I’m currently learning in Information Technology faculty at King Mongkut's University of Technology Thonburi.

 ## 🌐 Socials: